Jean Giraud: Various

-A publication by Giraud's own American publisher, and therefore not only an American original, but also a typical company release, to wit a limited, collector's edition intended for sale at comic conventions.
+A publication by Giraud's own American publisher, and therefore not only an American original, but also a typical company release, to wit a limited, collector's edition intended for sale at comic conventions only.
 The mini-series collected hitherto unpublished art and shorts, and were edited by the company's co-shareholder J.M.
 Lofficier after the artist's return to native France.